Charles Meryon: Birth and childhood

 Charles was registered at birth as a "Chaspoux", and eventually (in 1829) baptised in the Church of England by the chaplain of the British Embassy in Paris.
 In 1824 his father legally acknowledged paternity, and he was re-registered as "Meryon", although apparently usually known as "Gentil" as a child.
 For over a year after his birth he lived with friends of his mother some 20 kilometres outside Paris, visited not very frequently by his mother, sister and grandmother.
 He could walk at 9 months.
 He was moved back to Paris in January 1823, and from late 1825 Fanny was at a boarding school.

 By late in 1826 he had entered the "Pension Savary", one of a number of small boarding schools in the Paris suburb of Passy; Camille Pissarro was a pupil some years later.
 He remained there until 1836, apart from a period with his father in 1834–35, and it seems to have been a generally happy time in his life.
-In 1834 his father, with his wife and children, was living in Marseilles, where Charles joined them for an extended visit in May 1834; he had previously seen him on a few occasions.
+In 1834 his father, with his wife and children, was living in Marseille, where Charles joined them for an extended visit in May 1834; he had previously seen him on a few occasions.
 They spent the winter in north Italy, reaching as far as Florence; Charles was back in Paris by May 1835.
 Although in most respects he enjoyed the visit, and had happy memories of it, it appears that "the relationships within the family were not explained" to Charles, and perhaps other members, and this, the last time he would see his father, contributed to a growing resentment Charles felt towards him.

 Meryon's mother died in October 1838, when he was already in the French Naval School in Brest in Brittany.
 After this his half-sister Fanny went to live in England, where she married in 1840.
 She remained in touch with him for the rest of his life.
 He had his grandmother still in Paris, until her death in 1845, and various cousins and family friends in and around Paris.